oubrando/eda-project/README.md

 BY: Trace Warriner & Brandon Chambers

 ## Project Overview
-This project seeks to examine airline on-time performance metric from the U.S. Department of Transportation
+This project seeks to examine airline on-time performance metric from the U.S. Department of Transportation.
+The analysis question-driven following the class requirements that are set by the EDA worflow.
+Analysis is question driven, iterative and ground in domain knowledge and data quality.

 ## Data Source
 U.S. Department of Transportation Statistics